gore28akshay/aws-commands/README.md

-# aws-commands
+# aws-basic-commands #
-Commands for basic AWS usage
+Commands for basic AWS usage like
+* configure profiles